mongodb/docs/source/pymongo/server_description.rst

 :orphan:

-:mod:`server_description` -- An object representation of a server the driver is connected to.
+:py:mod:`server_description` -- An object representation of a server the driver is connected to.
 =============================================================================================

 .. automodule:: pymongo.server_description